 rsp-24 is actually the access over

 I was really shocked.
 So shocked that I even asked on stackoverflow.
 And the answer was

-In short, red zone is a memory piece of size 128 bytes over stack top, that according to amd64 ABI should not be accessed by any interrupt or signal handlers.
-And it was rock solid true, but for userspace.
-When you are in kernel space leave the hope for extra memory – stack is worth its weight in gold here.
+In short, the red zone is a memory piece of size 128 bytes over stack top, that according to amd64 ABI should not be accessed by any interrupt or signal handlers.
+And it was a rock-solid truth, but for userspace.
+When you are in kernel space leave the hope for extra memory – the stack is worth its weight in gold here.
 And you got a whole lot of interrupt handling here.

-When interruption occurs, the interrupt handler uses stack frame of current kernel thread, but to avoid thread data corruption it holds it’s own data over stack top.
-And when our own code were compiled with red zone support the thread data were located over stack top as much as interrupt handlers data.
+When an interruption occurs, the interrupt handler uses stack frame of the current kernel thread, but to avoid thread data corruption it holds it’s own data over stack top.
+And when our own code was compiled with red zone support the thread data were located over stack top as much as interrupt handlers data.

 That’s why kernel compilation is done with

 -mno-red-zone gcc flag.
 It’s set